External validity

 Figure 1

-For me it seems natural to consider learning well-factored causal graphical models containing the necessary interaction effects as the platonic ideal here and everything else is just an approximation to that.
+For me, it seems natural to consider learning well-factored causal graphical models containing the necessary interaction effects as the platonic ideal here, and everything else is just an approximation to that.

-The reason this is hot topic in neural nets, I suspect, is that it is convenient for massive, low-human-effort neural networks to ignore graphical structure to get predictively good results from regressions in observational data by ignoring that structure, and this leads us into strife when the situation changes.
-In the IRM section there is a spicy take by Ermin Orhan that reframes this to say: The problem is you if you don’t have so much data that you can integrate out all such difficulties.
+The reason this is a hot topic in neural nets, I suspect, is that it is convenient for massive, low-human-effort neural networks to ignore graphical structure to get predictively good results from regressions in observational data by ignoring that structure, and this leads us into strife when the situation changes.
+In the IRM section, there is a spicy take by Ermin Orhan that reframes this to say: The problem is you if you don’t have so much data that you can integrate out all such difficulties.

-To recover the causal consistency in a black-box model is even more tedious than a classical one.
+To recover the causal consistency in a black-box model is even more tedious than in a classical one.
 Also, it fits the social conventions of neural network research to reinvent methods to fix such problems without reference to previous conventions, for better and worse.

 This connects also to semi-supervised learning and fairness, argues (Schölkopf et al. 2012; Schölkopf 2022).